slatedocs/slate/source/includes/_endpoint-projects.md

 Use this endpoint to manage the users that have access to this project.

+##### Members permissions

+Members of a project can be wither viewers or editors.
+By default all members will be viewers and a selected group of them (at least one) will be editor.

+These permissions are available on the members catalog under the `permissions` attribute on each member's tuple.

+The possible permissions are:

+ * edit
+ * view

+That can have boolean values.
+Those with `edit: true` are considered project editors.

+Project editors have edit privileges on all datasets as well as permissions to make changes on the project itself such as changing its name, icon, members management or change members' permissions.

 ##### GET

 Returns a catalog with all users that have access to this project and their